langchain-ai/langgraph-supervisor-py/README.md

 workflow = create_supervisor(
     [research_agent, math_agent],
     model=model,
+    prompt=(
-    prompt="You are a team supervisor managing a research expert and a math expert.", )
+        "You are a team supervisor managing a research expert and a math expert. " "For current events, use research_agent. "
+        "For math problems, use math_agent."
+    )
+)

 # Compile and run